EdCharbeneau/FluentHtmlHelpers/Simple-talk article/Writing custom HTML Helpers for ASP.NET MVC.md

 ##UNIT TESTING

-ASP.NET MVC is highly regarded for its ability to be unit tested and custom HTML helpers can be thoroughly tested too.
-With the right setup unit testing your custom helper isn’t difficult.
-First we need to create an instance of the HtmlHelper class so our extension method can be tested, next the custom method is called and we check the results against our expectations.
+ASP.NET MVC is highly regarded for its ability to be unit tested, and custom HTML helpers can be thoroughly tested too.
+With the right setup, unit testing your custom helper isn’t difficult:

+First, we need to create an instance of the HtmlHelper class so our extension method can be tested.
+Next, the custom method is called, and finally we can check the results against our expectations.

-Before we can write our test, we will need to create an instance of the HtmlHelper class.
-The HtmlHelper class has no default constructor, so a little work must be done to get an instance.
-To create an instance of HtmlHelper we must specify a context and view data container, for the scope of this article fakes will do just fine.
-Since each test will require an instance of HtmlHelper I’ve created an HtmlHelperFactory class to create the instances.
+So, before we can write our test, we will need to create an instance of the HtmlHelper class.
+However, the HtmlHelper class has no default constructor, so a little work must be done up front to get an instance.
+To create an instance of HtmlHelper, we must specify a context and view data container - for the scope of this article, fakes will do just fine.
+Since each test will require an instance of HtmlHelper, I’ve created an HtmlHelperFactory class to create the instances.

-HtmlHelperFactory
+###HtmlHelperFactory

-Now that the HtmlHelperFactory is available getting an instance of HtmlHelper is as simple as calling HtmlHelperFactory.Create().
+Now that the HtmlHelperFactory is available, getting an instance of HtmlHelper is as simple as calling **HtmlHelperFactory.Create()**.

-Using the first spec I’ll create a unit test for the default alert.
-In this test, the Alert method will be called and should return the HTML markup we defined, the message specified, with no additional style and a visible close button.
+Using the first spec, I’ll create a unit test for the default alert.
+In this test, the **Alert** method will be called, and should return the HTML markup we defined, the message specified, with no additional style, and a visible close button.

-First we arrange our expected output and create an instance of HtmlHelper.
+First, we arrange our expected output and create an instance of HtmlHelper:

     //Spec
     //Should render an default alert box